AnirudhG07/Codegen-Database/README.md

 This repository contains the HumanEval.json file containing those prompts systematically, and their codes generated respectively.
 <br>

-To access the full dataset, visit the official Kaggle <a href="https://www.kaggle.com/datasets/anirudhgupta1729/codegen-humaneval-database"> Codegen HumanEval Database</a> page.
-More codegen version's datasets are added there.
+Visit the official Kaggle <a href="https://www.kaggle.com/datasets/anirudhgupta1729/codegen-humaneval-database"> Codegen HumanEval Database</a> page to download codes from there too.
 Don't forget to upvote the dataset!